Tuukka Rask: Later seasons and injuries (2019–2022)

-On 15 April 2021, Rask would return from an upper-body injury, where he recorded his 300th NHL win against the Islanders.
+On 15 April 2021, Rask would return from an upper-body injury, where he recorded his 300th NHL win against the New York Islanders.
 He became the 37th goaltender and the fourth Finnish goaltender to achieve the milestone.
 Rask also became the fifth-fastest player to reach the milestone, which he achieved in his 552nd NHL game, and also became the first Bruins goaltender to reach the mark.
-On 21 May, Rask passed Gerry Cheevers for the most postseason wins by a goalie in Bruins history, after Rask won his 54th postseason game against the Washington Capitals in the 2021 Stanley Cup playoffs.
-Following the game 6 exit of the Bruins from the playoffs, Rask revealed he had been dealing with an early-season injury to an acetabular labrum in one of his hips, necessitating surgery during the summer and a likely return to play for the team.
+On 21 May, Rask passed Gerry Cheevers for the most postseason wins by a goalie in Bruins history, after Rask won his 54th postseason game against the Washington Capitals in the 2021 playoffs.
+Following the game 6 exit of the Bruins from the playoffs in the second round against the New York Islanders, Rask revealed he had been dealing with an early-season injury to an acetabular labrum in one of his hips, necessitating surgery during the summer and a likely return to play for the team.
 Even with his upcoming free-agency resulting in UFA status by the upcoming season, Rask indicated he had no plans to play as a goaltender for any other team but the Bruins, going forward.

 On 6 January 2022, Rask signed an AHL tryout contract with the Providence Bruins of the American Hockey League (AHL), with the intention to rehab from surgery before returning to Boston.
 However, the games he was slated to start in were postponed due to a COVID-19 outbreak among the Lehigh Valley Phantoms, who were then unable to travel to Providence for the weekend's contests.
 Despite missing those rehab starts, Rask signed a one-year contract with the Boston Bruins on 11 January, worth $1 million.
-In his return to the Bruins, Rask started just four games before going back on the injured list.
+In his return to the Bruins, Rask started just four games in the 2021–22 season before going back on the injured list.
 On 9 February, Rask announced his retirement from ice hockey.

 International play

 Rask played in four of Finland's six games en route to the bronze medal at the 2014 Winter Olympics, including a 3–1 defeat of host nation Russia in the quarter-finals, and a shut-out of the United States in the bronze medal game.
-He was unable to play in the semifinal against Sweden due to flu, which cost Finland a spot in the final.
-Sweden defeated Finland 2–1.
+He was unable to play in the semifinal against Sweden due to flu, which Sweden took advantage of by defeating Finland 2–1.

 On 2 March 2016, it was revealed that Rask was to be the starting goaltender for Finland in the 2016 World Cup of Hockey, ahead of Pekka Rinne.
 Rask played in two out of three tournament games and in one out of three pre-tournament games.

-Off the ice
+Personal life

+In 2022 Rask married his longtime girlfriend Jasmiina Nikkila, their wedding took place in Italy.
+The couple have 3 children together.